othomantegazza/talk-rladies/about-me.md

 # About me

-I've learned R programming during my PhD in biomolecular science at the University of Milan.
-My research was producing extensive datasets, and I wanted to be able to analyze them autonomusly.
-Since then, I never stopped.
+I've learned R during my PhD in biology at the University of Milan.
+At that time, I was producing extensive datasets in my research, and I wanted to be able to analyze them autonomously.

-R has been fundamental in my next two jobs, where I used it to explore and model genomic data.
-First at HHU/CEPLAS, where I used it to find targets to engineer photosynthesis in plants, later at IRD, where I used it to explore the domestication of Asian and African rice.
+Later, R has been fundamental in my two postdocs, where I used it on a daily basis to explore and model genomic data.
+First at HHU/CEPLAS, in Duesseldorf, where I used it to find targets to improve photosynthesis in crops, later at IRD, in Montpellier, where I used it to explore the genetics of Asian and African rice.